danintexas/AutomationFramework/README.md

 ## Planned future features:
 - Better logging sctructure for 'c:\Automation Logs'
 - Better Extent Reporting
-- Logging
+- Debug Logging
-- Ability to run CI/CD in headless mode
+- Check POP3 email account for required email
 - Direct checks on entered data in the database that is entered during testing.
 - Built in API endpoint testing.
 - Built in API stress testing.
+- Ability to run CI/CD in headless mode

 Special shout out to David for mentoring me through this and providing great feedback!